 We would be amiss if we wouldn’t start the list from Nagash, the Great Necromancer and Supreme Lord of the Undead.
 As he can be used in any Death army and his scroll is updated when a new tome is released, we suggest to always check the Warhammer app or latest FAQ for his current warscroll.

-We also have a separate guide for him.
+We have a separate guide for him.

-The generic version has a really similar profile with a missile weapon able to auto-hit any unit greater than 6 models (Vhordrai gives mortal wounds instead on a 3+).
-It can also change the weapon profile from lance to sword, but lance is more reliable and can increase damage when charging.
+It can also change the weapon profile from lance to sword, losing the charge buff but gaining more attacks.
 His signature spell, Curse of Exsanguination, is another fun spell that can potentially kill any hero 1 mortal wound at a time provided you keep rolling high on your dice!

 He is the classic general to choose when you need a valid melee general with high survivability and good damage output.

 Belladamma Volga is the first of a long list of Vyrkos characters.
-She counts as a bonus general in a Vyrkos army and she is a good double caster with a +1 bonus on casting and unbinding.
-One of her signature spells even transforms slain enemies into Dire Wolves that can hinder your opponent’s plans.
-She can bounce off wounds to a nearby unit of Dire Wolves on a 3+ and in general she is a definite must in a Vyrkos based army.
+She counts as a bonus general and she is a good double caster with a +1 bonus on casting and unbinding.
+One of her signature spells even transforms slain enemies into Dire Wolves directly engaged to the enemy unit, while the other gives a Vyrkos unit exploding 6s to hit.

 Radukar the Beast is the bestial version of the leader we found in Cursed City.
 He is now enraged and no longer trying to control the urge within him.